Course summary

 |---|---|---|---|---|

-2 years | TBC (subject to approval from the Nursing and Midwifery Council (NMC)) | New Cavendish Campus, Central London | Level 4 | University of Westminster The End Point Assessment is integrated into the programme. |
+2 years | September 2026 | Cavendish Campus, Central London | Level 4 | University of Westminster To note, the End Point Assessment is integrated into the programme. |

-Level 4 modules (Year one)
+Level 4 Modules (Year one)

-- Developing personal, professional and academic skills for person centred care (20 credits)
+- Developing personal, professional, and academic skills for person centred care (20 credits)

 - Psychology and sociology of health and wellbeing (20 credits)